Where To Eat Outside When It’s Cold & Rainy In NYC

 If you’re near 116th Street in Harlem and little puddles are beginning to form in your sneakers, seek refuge on the massive outdoor patio in front of Harlem Tavern.
 There’s a big red tent with speakers attached to the corners where you can order chicken tenders and frozen drinks while you let your shoes dry.

-Say you’re looking for a special occasion spot and the forecast says it may thunder between 7pm and 10pm.
+Say you’re looking for a special occasion spot, and the forecast says it may spritz between 7pm and 10pm.
 We’d suggest booking a reservation at this Korean skewer restaurant in Hell’s Kitchen.
-They have awnings so that you won’t get soaked while eating their $65 tasting menu, which comes with seven courses.
-They’re accepting walk-ups as well as reservations, and you can find more information about their menu (which includes a $55 five-course tasting menu) and hours on their website here.
+They have a covered, raised patio area with outdoor heat lamps, so you won’t get soaked while eating their tasting menu.
+They’re accepting walk-ups as well as reservations, and you can find more information about their menu and hours on their website here.